 Many individuals with AD-HIES have abnormally high levels of immunoglobulin IgE in the fluid portion of the blood (thus the term hyper IgE).
 Affected individuals often have somewhat elevated numbers of certain white blood cells known as eosinophils in the body (eosinophilia).
 The exact reasons for the susceptibility to infection are not understood but a decreased production of the defense proteins interferon gamma and interleukin-17 plays a role.
 These proteins are important for the attraction and activation of white blood cells to sites of infection.
 Individuals with AD-HIES are susceptible to recurrent episodes of certain bacterial infections that may affect the skin and lungs.

 Individuals with AD-HIES develop recurrent lung infections (pneumonia) most often caused by the bacteria Staphylococcus aureus, Streptococcus pneumoniae, and Haemophilus influenzae.
 Pneumonia eventually leads to the development of air-filled cavities within the lungs (pneumatoceles).
-Pneumatoceles are especially prone to infection with bacteria such as Pseudomonas aeruginosa and fungi such as Aspergillus fumigatus.
+Pneumatoceles are especially prone to infection with bacteria such as Pseudomonas aeruginosa and especially fungi such as Aspergillus fumigatus.

 Additional symptoms may occur in individuals with AD-HIES including skeletal abnormalities and distinctive facial features.
 Skeletal abnormalities include abnormal side-to-side curvature of the spine (scoliosis), abnormally increased flexibility of certain joints (joint hyperextensibility), progressive thinning and loss of protein of the bones (osteoporosis), and repeated fractures of the long bones of the arms and legs and the ribs.
-Fractures often occur after minor trauma.
+Fractures may occur after minor trauma.

 Individuals with AD-HIES have characteristic facial features including a broad nasal bridge, deep-set eyes, prominent forehead, and irregularly proportioned cheeks and jaws, and generalized hardening (coarsening) of the skin.
 Rare facial abnormalities include premature closure of the fibrous joints (cranial sutures) between certain bones of the skull (craniosynostosis), underdevelopment of one side of the bones in the middle (thoracic) portion of the spinal column (hemivertebrae), and a highly arched palate.
 Another finding in individuals with AD-HIES is the failure to shed primary (baby) teeth, which, consequently, delays the eruption of permanent teeth or leads to double rows of teeth.